 While this arrangement offers flexibility and the ability to balance personal and professional life, it also means that PRN nurses do not have a steady income stream, as their hours can change from week to week.

 What is the PRN Nursing Salary?

-According to the Bureau of Labor Statistics, the mean hourly wage for full-time registered nurses is approximately $39.78.
+According to data from the Bureau of Labor Statistics, the average hourly wage for registered nurses is approximately $39.78.